-Former world featherweight champion Scott Harrison could make his boxing return at a behind-closed-doors event in Aberdeen this summer.
+Former world featherweight champion Scott Harrison will return to the ring for the first time in seven years at a behind-closed-doors event in Aberdeen on 18 July.

-Harrison, who was released from jail in July 2018 after serving four years for assault, has not fought for seven years and has seen several scheduled comeback fights fall through.
+Harrison, who was released from jail in July 2018 after serving four years for assault, has had several scheduled comeback fights fall through.

 Harrison has been licensed to box by the British and Irish Boxing Authority (BIBA) and not the British Boxing Board of Control.
-The card will would take place in front of no spectators, with coronavirus testing mandatory for anyone in attendance.
+The card will take place without spectators at the Northern Hotel in Aberdeen, with BIBA previously stating coronavirus testing would be mandatory for anyone in attendance.

-"Rapid result testing will be undertaken at the venue," said Biba vice-president Gianluca di Caro.
+"Rapid result testing will be undertaken at the venue," Biba vice-president Gianluca di Caro said last month before the card had been confirmed.
 "There will be full personal protection equipment, as well as hand sanitiser, and we will regularly take the temperatures of those in attendance."

 Harrison was due to return on the undercard of Nigel Benn's bout with Sakio Bika in November, and against Tackie Annan 11 months earlier.